nervosnetwork/force-bridge-btc/docs/design.md

 ### A Note on Naming

 The system, in its entirety, is called "toCKB".
-The blockchain is refered as "XChain" and the asset as "XAsset".
-The token on CKB pegged to XAsset is refered as "XToken", sometimes it can be shorten as "XT".
+The blockchain is referred as "XChain" and the asset as "XAsset".
+The token on CKB pegged to XAsset is referred as "XToken", sometimes it can be shorten as "XT".

 For BTC and ETH, the names mapping is like below: